Netflix-Skunkworks/s3-flash-bootloader/README.md

-This system allows you to perform in-place upgrades of a server's entire software, producing a software configuration identical to that of a freshly booted server.
-It may either complement or supplant a configuration management tool.
-When it fully replaces a configuration management tool, it achieves many of the benefits of immutable servers, even when hardware is long-lived.
+This system allows you to perform in-place upgrades of a server's entire software, producing a software configuration identical to that of a freshly launched server image.
+It may either complement or entirely replace a configuration management tool.
+When it replaces a configuration management tool, it achieves many of the benefits of immutable servers, even when hardware is long-lived.

 # Prerequisites